Table of Contents

 Constipation being a varied etiology, one has to be cautious in segregating organic from functional causes as the treatment differs accordingly.

 A systematic approach with meticulous history taking and disciplined progress through examination and then imaging is often successful.
 History should reveal any positive findings which help in classifying “constipation” as per the type of etiology mentioned above.
-Detailed history about bowel habit, toilet training and stool habits in different environments at school and home is a must.
+A detailed history about bowel habit, toilet training, and stool habits in different environments at school and home is a must.

 A perineal examination is helpful in anorectal anomalies and perianal infections.
 Associated neurological, mental status and other systems examination is carried out when deemed necessary.

 History and examination must decisively rule out the few tell-tale signs of organicity as mentioned below:

 |On history||On examination||Probable diagnosis|